-- 2. During the opening conference, the third-party auditor will: - a.
-Identify the time period to be covered by the examination and describe the general examination methods to be employed, including sampling and estimation. - b.
-Identify, in writing, the State Controller's Office examination liaison to whom the third-party auditor is accountable, including his or her full name, title, address, telephone and facsimile number, and advise the holder that it is free to discuss the examination directly with the liaison at any time regarding allegations of misconduct, unethical behavior, or significant disagreement relating to legal authority. - c.
-Identify, in writing, each and every third-party auditor, third-party auditor representative, employee, and agent who will take part in the examination. - d.
-Explain the holder's appeal rights and procedures and the third-party auditor's responsibility during the appeal process. - e.
+During the opening conference, the third-party auditor will:

+a.
+Identify the time period to be covered by the examination and describe the general examination methods to be employed, including sampling and estimation.

+b.
+Identify, in writing, the State Controller's Office examination liaison to whom the third-party auditor is accountable, including his or her full name, title, address, email address, telephone and facsimile number, and advise the holder that it is free to discuss the examination directly with the liaison at any time regarding allegations of misconduct, unethical behavior, or significant disagreement relating to legal authority.

+c.
+Identify, in writing, each and every third-party auditor, third-party auditor representative, employee, and agent who will take part in the examination.

+d.
+Explain the holder's appeal rights and procedures and the third-party auditor's responsibility during the appeal process.

+e.
 Fully disclose to the holder its fee arrangement with the State Controller's Office.

 f.
-Explain and describe the components of the examination, which will typically involve the following phases:
+Explain and describe the Phases of the examination, which typically include the below-listed phases.